Budesonide (budesonide tablet, film coated, extended release) Dailymed

 Advise the patient to read the FDA-approved patient labeling (Patient Information).

-Patients being treated with budesonide extended-release tablets should receive the following information and instructions.
+Patients treated with budesonide extended-release tablets should receive the following information and instructions.
 This information is intended to aid the patient in the safe and effective use of budesonide extended-release tablets.

-Hypercorticism and Adrenal Suppression:Â Patients should be advised that budesonide extended-release tablets may cause systemic glucocorticosteroid effects of hypercorticism and adrenal suppression.
-Patients should taper slowly from systemic corticosteroids if transferring to budesonide extended-release tablets [see Warnings and Precautions (5.1) and (5.2)].
+Hypercorticism and Adrenal Suppression Advise patients that budesonide extended-release tablets may cause systemic glucocorticosteroid effects of hypercorticism and adrenal suppression.
+Taper slowly from systemic corticosteroids if transferring to budesonide extended-release tablets [see Warnings and Precautions (5.1) and (5.2)].

-How to Take Budesonide Extended-Release Tablets:Â Budesonide extended-release tablets should be swallowed whole with water and NOT CHEWED, CRUSHED, OR BROKEN.
-Patients should be advised to avoid the consumption of grapefruit juice for the duration of their budesonide extended-release tablets therapy [see Dosage and Administration (2)].
+How to Take Budesonide Extended-Release Tablets Advise patients to swallow budesonide extended-release tablets whole with water.
+Do not chew or crush.
+Avoid the consumption of grapefruit juice for the duration of budesonide extended-release tablets therapy [see Dosage and Administration (2)].

-Pregnancy:Â Advise female patients that budesonide extended-release tablets may cause fetal harm and to inform their healthcare provider with a known or suspected pregnancy [see Use in Specific Populations (8.1)].
+Pregnancy Advise female patients that budesonide extended-release tablets may cause fetal harm and to inform their healthcare provider with a known or suspected pregnancy [see Use in Specific Populations (8.1)].

 Patient Information